WebAssembly/component-model/design/mvp/CanonicalABI.md

-Calling `$yield-then-promote` invokes the following function which loads a thread at index `$i` from the current component instance's `threads` table and then calls `Thread.yield_then_resume` to resume the `other_thread` if it's `ready` and, in any case, leave the [current thread] ready to run at some nondeterministic point in the future chosen by the embedder.
+Calling `$yield-then-promote` invokes the following function which loads a thread at index `$i` from the current component instance's `threads` table and resumes that thread if it's `Task.promotable`, leaving the [current thread] ready to run at some nondeterministic point in the future chosen by the embedder in any case.
 ```python
 def canon_thread_yield_then_promote(cancellable, i):
   thread = current_thread()